walterbender/Syllabi/wearables.md

 * What is the competitive and comparative landscape within your chosen product area?
-* What are some of the "bleeding-edge" manufacturers doing in this area?
+* What are some of the “bleeding-edge” manufacturers doing in this area?
 * Who is in need of this product?
 * Are you meeting a known or unknown but unmet need?
 * What technologies are available as components in your design?